cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 {{?TimingAttacks=DOI.10.1007/3-540-68697-5_9}}.
 Failure to apply such mitigations can lead to side channel attacks that leak the private signing key.

+Moreover, we assume that the server does not initiate the protocol and therefore has no knowledge of when the Prepare and Blind operations take place.
+If this were not the case, additional side-channel mitigations might be required to prevent timing side channels through Prepare and Blind.

 Beyond timing side channels, {{?FAULTS=DOI.10.1007/3-540-69053-0_4}} describes the importance of implementation safeguards that protect against fault attacks that can also leak the private signing key.
 These safeguards require that implementations check that the result